 -

-Weston Testo of the University of Vermont for a proposal titled "Systematics of Huperzia (Lycopodiaceae) and taxonomic revision of the North American species."
+Weston Testo of the University of Vermont - "Systematics of Huperzia (Lycopodiaceae) and taxonomic revision of the North American species."

 Abstract

-James Wood of the University of Georgia for a proposal titled "Impacts of urbanization on an understudied riverine macrophyte, Podostemum ceratophyllum Michx.: heavy metal accumulation and altered elemental composition in relationship to change in watershed land use."
+James Wood of the University of Georgia - "Impacts of urbanization on an understudied riverine macrophyte, Podostemum ceratophyllum Michx.: heavy metal accumulation and altered elemental composition in relationship to change in watershed land use."

 Abstract

-Ellen Woods University of Connecticut for a proposal titled "Understanding evolutionary mechanisms driving the expansion of a New England invasive, Polygonum cespitosum."
+Ellen Woods University of Connecticut - "Understanding evolutionary mechanisms driving the expansion of a New England invasive, Polygonum cespitosum."

 Abstract